lorin1999/pet/contents/introspection/exercises.md

 ### Basics

-* print the path of the Python Interpreter you script or REPL is using.
+* print the path of the Python Interpreter that your script or REPL is using

-* print the type of `42` (the int
+* print the type of `42` (the number)

 * print all attributes and functions of `42`